cbev0x/cbev0x.github.io/_posts/2026-01-15-YearOfTheDog.md

 ---
-title: "TryHackMe: Year Of The Pig"
+title: "TryHackMe: Year Of The Dog"
 date: 2026-01-15
 categories: [TryHackMe]
-tags: [Linux, Web, Brute Force]
+tags: [Linux, Web, SQLi, Git, Networking]
 ---

 This box is ranked hard difficulty on THM, it involves us using SQLi to get a webshell on the system, a good bit of internal enumeration, and an interesting Git privilege escalation to catch a root shell.